CodeEZ-Dev/GenAI/README.md

-# Geneartive AI Study Plan
+# Generative AI Study Plan

 You can learn GenAI from basic from advanced concepts